Robert Carswell (pathologist): Works

 Carswell's major work, published in 1837, was Illustrations of the Elementary Forms of Disease, with coloured plates.
 He wrote also journal articles, and in the Cyclopædia of Practical Medicine the articles "Induration", "Melanosis", "Mortification", "Perforation", "Scirrhus", "Softening", and "Tubercle".

+Collections

+Carswell's pathological drawings were commissioned by University College London and now reside in their Special Collections department.
+The Carswell Drawings collection contains over 1000 artworks and 3 boxes of manuscript material.
+The majority of these images have been digitised and are publicly available to view online.